Ottawa Food Bank

 About Ottawa Food Bank:

 Ottawa Food Bank is a 5-star charity.
-It has Good demonstrated impact. reasonable overhead spending and is financially transparent.
+It has Average demonstrated impact, reasonable overhead spending and is financially transparent.
+Ottawa Food Bank has a results reporting score of A-, which is above average.

 My anchor